GoogleChrome/web.dev/src/site/content/en/learn/accessibility/test-automated/index.md

   </figure> <strong>Let's fix it.</strong>
 </span>

-There are many color contrast issues detected on the webpage.
+There are many color contrast issues detected on the web page.
 As you learned in the [color and contrast](/learn/accessibility/color-contrast/) module, regular-sized text (less than 18pt / 24px) has a color contrast requirement of 4.5:1, while large-sized text (at least 18pt / 24px or 14pt / 18.5px bold) and